 Amenity users assume all risk of personal injury to themselves, their family members, and guests, and for loss of, or damage to, the personal property of any such person; and hereby agree that the Association, and its management, staff, or any agent, shall not be responsible for any loss or injury sustained by the Owner, dependent child, immediate or extended family or guest of the Owner.
-The Association Rules may require the execution of further waivers of liability as a condition to Amenity use.
+The Association Rules will require the execution of further waivers of liability as a condition to Amenity use.

 The Association reserves the right to modify the policy on a case-by-case basis.
+Please Note: Above policy is subject to change due to unforeseen circumstances arising, including but not limited to Covid.